Anumania/Paint.NETOnWine/README.md

 Install Arial, Segui UI, and Calibri fonts on your system.
 Paint.NET will actually crash in the text selection menu without these.
 I copied them from my windows install, but these fonts are popular enough to be found in various places.

-These patches are only tested wotj Paint.NET v4.0 for the time being.
+These patches are only tested with Paint.NET v4.0 for the time being.
 The Internet Archive is a reputable place to source older versions of Paint.NET, but be aware that they are entirely unsupported and the goal is to get the latest version working.

 ## Roadmap